-A good network of scheduled and charter flights connects Nairobi to other major cities in Kenya, for instance Mombasa, Malindi and Kisumu, and light aircraft flights connect and all the main game reserves to Nairobi and to each other.
-Not that most but not all domestic flights to/from Nairobi depart and arrive nor from Jomo Kenyatta Airport but from the smaller Wilson Airport (WIL), so check your booking.
+A good network of scheduled and charter flights connects Nairobi to other major cities in Kenya, for instance, Mombasa, Malindi, and Kisumu.
+Light aircraft flights connect all the main game reserves to Nairobi and to each other.
+Note that most (but not all) domestic flights to/from Nairobi depart and arrive not from Jomo Kenyatta Airport, but from the smaller Wilson Airport (WIL), so check your booking.

-Most people explore the country on an organised group or bespoke safari or tour, which can be arranged through innumerable international and local operators.
+Most people explore the country on an organized group or bespoke safari or tour, which can be arranged through innumerable international and local operators.

-Most trunk roads are all surfaced and well maintained, so self-drive is an option, provided you have a valid license, but be aware that driving tends to be reckless by Western standards.
+Most trunk roads are surfaced and well maintained, so self-drive is an option, provided you have a valid license.
+Be aware that driving tends to be reckless by Western standards.
 Driving is on the left side of the road, as in the UK, which may require some adjustment for drivers accustomed to driving on the right.

-National parks and other safari destinations are not generally accessible on public transport, but it is easy enough to travel between towns by bus or local matatu minibuses.
+National parks and other safari destinations are not generally accessible on public transport, but it is easy enough to travel between towns by bus or local Matatu mini busses.
 Be warned that these are often poorly maintained, overcrowded and recklessly driven, and fatal accidents are commonplace.
 A notable exception is the historic train service that connects Nairobi to Mombasa, a trip that qualifies as an attraction in its own right.

-Padlocking your luggage might not prevent a determined thief from slashing it open, but it is a strong deterrent to casual light fingers.
+Padlocking your luggage might not prevent a determined thief from slashing it open, but it’s a solid deterrent to casual light fingers.

-Never leave valuables (cash, mobile phones, electronic devices etc) lying around openly in your hotel room; where possible, stow your passport and other important documents, as well as spare cash and cards, in a hotel safe.
+Never leave valuables (cash, mobile phones, electronic devices, etc.) lying around in your hotel room; where possible, stow your passport and other important documents, as well as spare cash and cards, in a hotel safe.

 Avoid exposing cameras, laptops or large amounts of cash in urban areas.

 Avoid walking around towns after dark.
-If you must, do so as part if a group and stick to busy and well-lit streets.
+If you must, do so as part of a group and stick to busy and well-lit streets.

-Tourist-oriented restaurants operate on a similar basis to those in Europe or North America.
+Tourist-oriented restaurants operate similarly to those in Europe or North America.
 A 10-15% tip to the waiter is standard, depending on the quality of service.

-On organised tours, it is customary to tip to the guide and/or driver and/or cook at the end, usually as a group rather than on an individual basis.
+On organized tours in Kenya, it’s customary to tip the guide and/or driver and/or cook at the end, usually as a group rather than individually.

-In game lodges that offer guided game drives, any guides, drivers and trackers should be tipped.
-Many such lodges have guideline in the rooms; failing that ask management for a directive.
+In game lodges that offer guided game drives, any guides, drivers, and trackers should be tipped.
+Many such lodges have guidelines in the rooms; failing that, ask management for a directive.

-Nairobi and to a lesser extent Mombasa and Malindi are equipped with a fair selection of shops and malls, at least by African standards.
-Shops in smaller towns are less varied and more poorly stocked, but most regulation items likely to be required by tourists will be available.
-Once on safari the only options are usually gift shops in lodges and camps, which generally stock a fair selection of basic toiletries, books about Kenya, expensive touristy clothing, handicrafts and a few packaged goods such as chocolate bars, crisps and chewing gum.
+Nairobi and, to a lesser extent, Mombasa and Malindi are equipped with a fair selection of shops and malls, at least by African standards.
+Shops in smaller towns are less varied and more poorly stocked, but most regulation items likely required by tourists will be available.

 Malaria is the biggest single medical threat to visitors to Kenya.
 It is present in most parts of the country throughout the year, though the risk of transmission is generally far higher at low altitudes and during the rainy season.
 There is no vaccine, but several different oral prophylactics are available, and it is advisable to visit a travel clinic or other suitably qualified medical professional for up-to-date advice about the option best suited to your requirements.
 No prophylactic is 100% effective, so take all reasonable precautions against being bitten by the nocturnal Anopheles mosquitoes that transmits the disease.